kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

-enough for the capsule and parallelism material in [CS6868](https://github.com/fplaunchpad/cs6868_s26); the [CS3100](https://github.com/fplaunchpad/cs3100_m20) material would want a different slice (more of `containers`, a JS-friendly slice of standard library extensions), and an `async`/`Eio`-flavoured bundle would let the same cells host an Eio-style concurrency example.
+enough for the capsule and parallelism material in [CS6868](https://github.com/fplaunchpad/cs6868_s26); the [CS3100](https://github.com/fplaunchpad/cs3100_m20) material would want a different slice, and an `async`/`Eio`-flavoured bundle would let the same cells host concurrency examples.
 Once a small library of these bundles exists, turning a lecture set or a workshop tutorial into an interactive book becomes mostly a matter of picking the right bundle, which is the workshop-scale "zero to OxCaml" story I want to get to.
-The `--file` trick for shipping `.cmi` files without the corresponding code may also be the right mechanism for an "interface-only" mode for documentation pages that only need to typecheck against a library.

 `x-ocaml` is one of [Arthur Wendling's](https://github.com/art-w) hacking expeditions, and it remains a pleasure to build on.
 Thanks